-If you are travelling to the UK or any country that doesn’t use the EURO – it is very easy to use your debit card at an ATM to withdraw Sterling or other currencies – but be aware that your bank will usually charge you a fee.
+If you are travelling to the UK or any country that doesn’t use the EURO as it’s currency – it is very easy to use your debit card at an ATM to withdraw Sterling or other currencies.
+But – how much will you be charged by your bank?

 The foreign (Non Euro) ATM cash withdrawal charges for the main Irish banks are listed below.
 (Fees for withdrawals of Euro abroad should always be the same as if you were in Ireland)